Sacred Harp Sherbrooke

 We’re a small, friendly and open group of shape-note singers.
 We gather regularly, in and around so-called Sherbrooke, to sing Sacred Harp — a loud, raw, and joyful four-part a cappella tradition of American shape-note tunes, with deep roots in community and embodied harmony.
 No auditions, no performances, no perfectionism.
 Just our voices joining in sweet accord, around the hollow square, for pleasure.

-The music comes from a uniquely North American tradition of singing schools, which emerged to teach everyday people how to read music using shaped noteheads.
+This music comes from a uniquely North American tradition of singing schools, which emerged to teach everyday people how to sing with tunebooks, using shaped noteheads.
 This approach made music more accessible, especially in rural communities, and continues to welcome voices of all kinds today.

 Next singing opportunities